 After nearly a decade as an advantage player, Eliot founded Jacobson Gaming, LLC in 2006.
 His company specializes in casino table game design, advantage play analysis, game development, and mathematical certification.
 Eliot has written three books, The Blackjack Zone, Contemporary Casino Table Game Design and Advanced Advantage Play.
 Eliot’s blog APHeat!, has become infamous for the scope of information it contains on non-traditional forms of advantage play.
 Eliot consults with casinos domestically and internationally and is a sought after keynote speaker, trainer and seminar leader.
 Eliot is widely recognized as one of the world’s top experts on casino table games.

-Eliot began the process of retiring in 2016 and hopes to be fully retired by the end of 2017.
+Eliot hopes to be fully retired by the end of 2017.

-In his spare time, Eliot tries to stay out of trouble.
-Some activities that help him are hiking with his dog Rosie, playing Irish music, opera, martial arts, chess, poetry and writing about himself in the third person.
+In his spare time, Eliot does his best to stay out of trouble.
+Some activities that help him are hiking with his dog Rosie, playing Irish and other traditional music, performing in theater and opera, martial arts, chess, poetry and writing about himself in the third person.
 This may seem like a balanced lifestyle to some, but to Eliot it feels pretty manic.